HiLab-git/PyMIC_examples/seg_full_sup/3d_prostate/README.md

 pymic_eval_seg -cfg config/evaluation.cfg
 ```

-The obtained average Dice score by default setting should be close to 88.04%, and the Average Symmetric Surface Distance (ASSD) is 1.41 mm.
-You can try your efforts to improve the performance with different networks or training strategies by changing the configuration file `config/unet3d.cfg`.
+The obtained average Dice score by default setting should be close to 88.64%, and the Average Symmetric Surface Distance (ASSD) is 1.31 mm.
+You can try your efforts to improve the performance with different networks, data augmentation and training strategies by changing the configuration file `config/unet3d.cfg`.

 ## 3. Segmentation with other networks